myrrhfawn/BusinessLunchMenu/README.md

 At the expense of version control, I didn't have time to finish them correctly, so I just made two api urls that process data differently without checking the version in the request.

+Regarding the docker container: I tried to build the project, but for some reason docker does not start on my PC due to ERROR:Docker Desktop is unable to detect a Hypervisor.
+I turned on virtualization in bios, but the problem does not disappear and I don't have time to solve it, so I leave the project as it is and one of these days I will try to finish it for myself.